 Lawyer in New Jersey for Probation Violations

 Have you been accused of violating the terms of your probation?
 Harsh consequences may potentially be imposed, particularly when facing new criminal charges.
-Joseph D. Lento is a lawyer that provides aggressive representation for clients in these matters.
+With so much at stake, it's important to consult with an attorney who works with clients in Camden County, New Jersey.
+Attorney Joseph D. Lento provides aggressive representation for clients in these matters and brings unique expertise from when he worked as a parole officer earlier in his career.
 For a case evaluation, contact the office at (888) 535-3686 today.
+You can also contact us online if you prefer.